 - Download and complete the Modification Application Form.

-- Submit an electronic version of your modification request application, together with any required supporting documentation, as a single PDF file to email@example.com, unless it relates to a School of Psychology project – see below.
+- Submit an electronic version of your modification request application, together with any required supporting documentation, as a single PDF file to firstname.lastname@example.org, with the modification request form at the start of the PDF unless it relates to a School of Psychology project – see below.

 School of Psychology approval process for modification requests